 This exemplifies how color is not a reliable indicator of species or variety within the Pyralspites.
 Note: Be aware that in the marketplace any Garnet with purplish red color can be referred to as a Rhodolite whether is a true Rhodolite or a purple Almandine or a Pastel Pyrope.

 Color Change Garnet: Now let's look at Color Change Pyrope and Color Change Spessartine.
 These represent two different species that can have widely divergent compositions, yet these gems are generally referred to collectively as Color Change Garnet without any distinctions.
 Color Change Garnets range from 30% all the way to 89% Spessartine, with RI's from 1.742 to 1.792.
 Most Color Change Garnets with RI's above 1.76 are primarily Spessartine, but refractive index readings and color are not always sufficient to separate the two species.
 Unfortunately, a spectroscope is not very helpful with pale Garnets like these.
 But we can distinguish between the 2 species by measuring magnetic susceptibility and determining which side of the 50% composition boundary line a particular gem falls.
-The boundary point is found at SI 24.5 on the Pyrope-Spessartine line of the Hoover Diagram below.
+The boundary point is found at .5, the half-way mark (SI 24.5) on the Pyrope-Spessartine line of the Hoover Diagram below.